fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.RemoteApp/v1.6.1/Copy-AzureRemoteAppUserDisk.md

 ```

 ## DESCRIPTION
-The **Copy-AzureRemoteAppUserDisk** cmdlet copies the user disk of a user from one azure_2 RemoteApp collection to another.
+The **Copy-AzureRemoteAppUserDisk** cmdlet copies the user disk of a user from one Azure RemoteApp collection to another.

 ## EXAMPLES